Academics

 The Office of Sustainability is here to help!
 We can provide campus data on energy, water, and waste for service-learning courses and student research projects.
 We also can conduct guest presentations on a variety of sustainability topics and/or tours of campus features such as the Central Plant Tunnels, Campus Urban Farm, and the Net Zero Innovation Center.

-• Hands-On Sustainability Class Projects & Research: Classes regularly engage in ongoing sustainability projects with the Office of Sustainability.
+• Hands-On Sustainability Class Projects & Research: Classes regularly engage in ongoing campus sustainability projects with the Office of Sustainability.
 Past examples have included class projects to support community-based social marketing efforts, user behavior change campaigns, campus waste audits, lighting assessments, and more!

 • Contact sustainability@csudh.edu if interested in engaging your classroom in on-campus sustainability projects as part of your coursework.